Signature-Sound-Vienna/listenHere/README.md

 3. Follow the on-screen instructions to select your audio files.
 4. (Optional) Check "Include pre-calculated waveform envelope (peaks)" before generating.
 This significantly speeds up load times when opening the listening interface later, at the cost of a slightly larger alignment file.
 5. Generate your new alignment, which you can then save and use for listening.
+6. After alignment completes, the tool transitions seamlessly into the listening interface — no page reload required.
+Your audio stays loaded and ready to play.

 ---